 Stress can affect people in different ways, and the prolonged effects of negative stress

-on the body can be harmful for health
+can be harmful for health

 .
 Long-term stress